 H. Rome

-Obviously, the song is born during the presidency and optimism of Franklin Delano Roosevelt.... not in his first term.
-First time it appears is with Ella Fitzgerald singing it in Chick Webb's orchestra - she was often given an novelty song back then... only to totally own it forever.
-In the 1941 MGM musical, "Babes on Broadway", starring the hyper-energetic duo of Judy Garland and Mickey Rooney, Judy performs this number in blackface as part of a minstrel show.
-Is that when she started doing drugs?
-Certainly a low point in her career.
+This song reflects the old trend for folks to name their babies after the President of the United States.
+This was back before things were so polarized.
+But the song is born during the tenure of Franklin Delano Roosevelt in one of his later terms in office.
+First time it appears is with Ella Fitzgerald singing it in Chick Webb's orchestra - she was often given an novelty song back then... only to own it forever.
+In the 1941 MGM musical, "Babes on Broadway", starring the hyper-energetic duo of Judy Garland and Mickey Rooney, Judy performs this number in blackface as part of a minstrel show... not a high point in her career.

-What's great about the song: Everyone has a chance.
+What's great about the song: The optimism.
+Everyone has a chance.
 Anyone can make it.
-Being named after the kick-ass president of the Depression might even help.
+Being named after the kick-ass president of the Depression could even help.
+Boy, times have changed.

 VERSE